-A student may withdraw from a course after the dropping period, but then will not be eligible for a tuition refund and will receive an "F" grade for the course.
+A student has the right to withdraw after the dropping period which is the seventh business day after enrollment.
+A student will be eligible for a prorated refund after that point up to and including 60% of the program.
+The student will likewise receive an "F" grade for the course.
 Withdrawals are counted as an attempt to take a course.
 A student who fails to meet the attendance policy will be terminated from the program.